PYRENEAN PEAKS & PASSES

 Day 1

-The Saugué Plateau and Portaillou Pass provide you with spectacular views firstly into the Gavarnie Cirque and finally, from the pass, onto the frontier summits including the Breche de Roland and the Taillon, which you tackle later in the week.
+The Saugué Plateau and Portaillou Pass (2200m) provide you with spectacular views firstly into the Gavarnie Cirque and finally, from the pass, onto the frontier summits including the Breche de Roland and the Taillon, which you tackle later in the week.
 An excellent warm up walk through the pastoral scenery of the high Pyrenees.
-The plateau is dotted with barns, sheep, cattle, irises and blueberries.
+The plateau is dotted with barns, sheep, cattle, flowers, butterflies, bees and blueberries, depending on the season.

 Day 2

 The Madamette Pass and Peak: At 2657m this peak is accessible yet interesting, with wonderful views onto the big lakes of the Neouvielle Nature Reserve.
-Walking up through the pretty valley of Aigues Cluses you then turn off and head higher, up into rockier terrain.
-Either reach the pass and return via the same path, or the peak and return via a circular route.
+Walk up through the pretty valley of Aygues Cluses you follow the GR10 to the pass and return via a circular route taking in a series of lakes, including the peak if you fancy.
 The scenery is very different from the first day – granite rather than limestone, less pastoral and a higher mountain atmosphere – all lakes, rhododendrons and pines.

 Day 3

 The Brèche de Roland (2800m) with the option of the Taillon Summit (3144m) provide a challenging day out.
 Starting your walk at 2200m is already high mountain terrain.
 The Brèche is a huge rectangular cleft in the frontier chain above the Gavarnie Cirque.
-It is spectacular enough in itself, and by passing through it you have the option of climbing to the Taillon summit from the Spanish side.
+It is spectacular enough in itself, and by passing through it you have the option of climbing to the Taillon (3114m) or the Casque (3007m) summits from the Spanish side.

 Day 4